camilagazolla/BiomeTools/README.md

 # BiomeTools
-A collection of R usefull functions to perform microbiome analysis
+A collection of usefull functions to perform microbiome analysis on R